-Nevada Man Sentenced to 25 Years in Federal Prison for Sexually Abusing a Child
+Former Federal Law Enforcement Officer Sentenced to 14 Years in Federal Prison for Transportation of Child Pornography

 PORTLAND, Ore.—A Nevada man was sentenced to federal prison today for repeatedly sexually abusing a young child across multiple states for years.